 Attending the funeral of an ex-spouse or significant other can be quite tricky, depending on a number of factors.
-If your split was amicable, the experience will be different from one after a contentious divorce, especially if family members know the details.
+If your split was amicable, the experience will be different from one after a contentious divorce.

 Grieving the death of an ex is very real.
-You once loved and cared for that person, and even if he or she was no longer a part of your life when the death occurred, the void will still be felt—even more so if you had children together.
+You once loved and cared for that person, and even if they were no longer a part of your life when the death occurred, the void will still be felt—even more so if you had children together.

 To Go or Not Go to the Funeral